 Author Bylines

 Include named authors with credentials.
-"By John Smith, Director of Operations" is more credible than anonymous content.
+'By John Smith, Director of Operations' is more credible than anonymous content.

 Licensing Terms

-Add clear reuse permissions: "Licensed under CC BY 4.0" or "Contact for permission."
+Add clear reuse permissions: 'Licensed under CC BY 4.0' or 'Contact for permission.'
 This removes friction for citation.

 Downloadable Evidence